ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
 The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** September 24, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---